 Chaired by International Rescue Committee

 With forced migration on the rise, fragile and conflict-affected settings have the greatest need to strengthen resilience.
 Women living under these conditions face increased economic burdens and greater threats of violence and exploitation.
 We are well aware that women's economic empowerment is critical to enhancing resilience, but very little is known about the exceptional barriers facing displaced women as well as defining and measuring success in their context.
-This session will explore methods and lessons from consultations with displaced women on their perception of economic empowerment in order to better understand the nature of the challenges and inform better programmatic and policy solutions.
+Drawing from guidelines and lessons learned on measurement of women's economic empowerment in the development sector, this session will explore methods and lessons from consultations with displaced women on their perception of economic empowerment in order to better understand the nature of the challenges and inform better programmatic solutions.

 Sessions in this track will illustrate how we use proven and emerging measures, methods and evidence for strengthening the resilience of households, communities and market systems and how we empower people with data.
 The sessions will feature both new data and ways of measuring, as well as new uses or analysis for existing datasets.
 Because resilience is a multi-faceted concept, understanding how systems-level change supports or negatively impacts resilience adds to this challenge.